 Waste to Energy in Finland

-Cindrigo holds a 50-year lease on the Kaipola Waste to Energy plant in Finland, a 110MW Combined Heat and Power (“CHP”) plant, which has a 25MW electricity and 85MW steam production capacity.
+The Kaipola Waste to Energy plant in Finland is a 110MW Combined Heat and Power (“CHP”) plant, which has a 25MW electricity and 85MW steam production capacity.

 Kapiola Site, Finland